alxschwrz/gym_dataset_recorder/README.md

 ```

 ##
-Recorded data is stored as csv-file containing the following information.
+Recorded data is stored as csv-file containing the following information:
 - `observations`: An [N x observation] dimensional array of observations.
 - `actions`: An [N x action] dimensional array of actions.
 - `terminals`: An [N x dimensional] array of episode termination flags.
 This is true when episodes end due to termination conditions such as falling over.